cronus-xxl/dedlink/README.md

-# dedlink
+# 📡 DedLink - Universal panel for vds.

-DedLink - Universal panel for vds.
+   - Sorry but the code of this project is not open source :(